WenCongWu/Recent-progress-in-image-denoising-A-training-strategy-perspective/README.md

-Recent progress in image denoising: A training strategy perspective by Wencong Wu, Mingfei Chen, Yu Xiang, Yungang Zhang, Yang Yang is publised in IET Image Processing.
+Recent progress in image denoising: A training strategy perspective by Wencong Wu, Mingfei Chen, Yu Xiang, Yungang Zhang and Yang Yang is publised in IET Image Processing.
 Paper download:  [Download](https://ietresearch.onlinelibrary.wiley.com/doi/10.1049/ipr2.12748)

 # Citation
 If you find our work helpful for your research, please consider citing it.